Packing for an Emergency

-A “go bag” is an emergency bag you pack in advance but hope you never need.
-Ready packed, you can “go go go”.
+A “go bag” is an emergency bag you pack but hope you never need.
+If you need to evacuate, a go bag will help you do so quickly.
 Find a bag that is sturdy enough to carry essentials with a little spare room.
 A plastic storage tub can also readily store some of the supplies listed below.
 Some may already be in your camping equipment.
 Place reflective tape on watertight containers or bags to easily find them in the dark.

 The Car